Arksine/katapult/README.md

   present for "STM32F103" models,
 - `Clock Reference`: Choose the appropriate setting for your board's crystal
 - `CAN pins`: Allows the user to choose which pins are wired to CAN.
 - `Flash Page Size`: The STM32F103 comes in multiple variants.
-The low density models have a 1 KiB page size, others a 2KiB page size.
+The low/medium density models have a 1 KiB page size, others a 2KiB page size.
 Choose the appropriate selection for your model.
 This option only present for "STM32F103" models,